OrhanKupusoglu/rng-enigma/README.md

  bool rng_read_random(const char* file_path, uint64_t rotors[16][16]);
       ^~~~~~~~~~~~~~~
 ```
-To build the Python bindings by SWIG the build script can be used:
+To build and run the Python bindings by SWIG the build script can be used:
 ```
 $ cd library/swig